 Many people with injured necks or backs will not know the extent of the injury until they go through the typical treatment course.
 Usually your primary care doctor will do x-rays to rule out breaks or bone fractures and then send you to physical therapy for treatment of the pain.
 Unless the symptoms of a disc abnormality are very obvious, most doctors to not order MRIs or CT scans until after a few weeks of physical therapy and then after complaints of continuing pain despite the therapy.

 the 2 images below show the curvature of the spine being straightened by the car crash impact forces.

 1. Normal spine curvature as back is resting against car seat back:

-2. Rear impacts forcing a straightening of the spine:
+2. Rear end collisions force a straightening of the spine:

-There are many types of disc abnormalities that are caused form car accidents, the most common type are disc bulges or disc herniation.
+There are many types of disc abnormalities that are caused by car accidents, the most common type are disc bulges or disc herniation.

 This is how someone who is the driver or passenger in a car that is hit from behind can end up with severe is disabling injuries, even when the impact is at lower speeds.